Refined sugar free vegan gingerbread cookies made with spelt flour and no nuts. They are perfect as a festive treat or edible gift!

 Chilling and shaping the gingerbread dough

-Once your dough is made, I’d highly recommend chilling the dough before you roll and cut shapes from it.
+Once you’ve made your gingerbread dough, I’d highly recommend chilling it dough before you roll and cut shapes from it.
 This firms up the dough and makes it much easier to work with!

 When you take the dough out of the fridge/freezer, roll it out on a floured surface.
 If the dough is TOO firm, allow it to warm up at room temperature until it’s softer (and won’t break your arms).